Note: Click HERE to open tree in a new window at larger size.

 John Lynn traces his lineage back to Abner (b.
 1790 SC).
 In the model we have shown him to be descended from an unidentified brother of the Rev. John.
 We're unaware of a paper-trail that confirms this – therefore, it's yet another suggested area for research.
 We have depicted William (b.
 1758), Shadrack (b. c1755), and James (b. c1760) to be brothers of the Rev. John (and all sons of James b. c1718) -- and indeed it is possible that Abner is one of their sons.
 The paper trail is not clear on the relationships among the Rev. John, William, Shadrack, and James -- though their geographical proximity suggests they might have been brothers.
 It is also possible that, through further investigation, some of the putative sons of the Rev. John might prove, instead, to be his nephews.

 Some participants have wondered whether the above model is consistent with assumed rates of marker-change – i.e., could so many changes have occurred within 8 or 9 generations?
 Our best answer is that the YDNA data are not inconsistent with the above model, as should be evident if you examine the 5% probability Table presented here.
 Statisticians tend not to reject a hypothesis unless its probability of being correct is less than 5% (i.e., a 95% confidence in rejection).
-Ralph, the Group-I member with the greatest genetic distance from the rest, nonetheless has a 5% probability of a TMRCA less than 330 years when paired with Group-I members most distant from him-- a result that puts him within reach of John of New Castle County, DE.
+James Harley -- the Group-I member with the greatest genetic distance from the rest -- nonetheless have a 5% probability of a TMRCA less than 330 years when paired with nearly all Group-I members -- a result that puts him within reach of John of New Castle County, DE.